Public housing estates in Kwun Tong

 The following shows the public housing estates (including Home Ownership Scheme (HOS), Private Sector Participation Scheme (PSPS), Tenants Purchase Scheme (TPS)) in Kwun Tong of Kwun Tong District, Kowloon, Hong Kong.

 Overview

+The Kwun Tong area has 6 housing estates in total: 3 Public Housing Estates, 2 Home Ownership Scheme (HOS) housing estates, and 1 Tenants Purchase Scheme (TPS) housing estate.
+All of which are managed by the Hong Kong Housing Society.

 Cheung Wo Court

 Cheung Wo Court (祥和苑) is a Home Ownership Scheme court in Hip Wo Street, Kwun Tong, opposite to Po Pui Court.
 It consists of 6 blocks built in 1984.

 Houses

 Po Pui Court

 Po Pui Court (寶珮苑) is a Home Ownership Scheme court in Hip Wo Street, Kwun Tong, opposite to Cheung Wo Court.
 It consists of 5 blocks built in 1995.

 Houses

 Tsui Ping Estate

 Tsui Ping Estate (翠屏邨) is an estate redeveloped in the 1980s and the 1990s.
 It is divided into Tsui Ping (South) Estate (翠屏(南)邨) and Tsui Ping (North) Estate (翠屏(北)邨).
 The redeveloped estate has 19 blocks in total.

 Wan Hon Estate

 Wan Hon Estate (雲漢邨) is named for nearby Wan Hon Street, the estate consists of two blocks completed in 1998.
 It was built on the site of a former squatter area, which was cleared in the 1970s and left vacant until Wan Hon Estate started construction in 1996.